collection of footballer's receivables in turkey

 In some cases, footballers may be coerced into waiving their claims by reaching mutual agreements with the club.
 Renouncing claims through agreements is presented as one of the resolution methods.
 However, it’s important for both footballers and clubs to be cautious about the legal validity and consequences of such agreements.

 The world of football involves legal and administrative processes shaped according to its unique structure and regulations.
-The transfer ban stands out as an effective sanction method for ensuring the collection of footballer’s debts.
+The transfer ban stands out as an effective sanction method for ensuring the collection of football players’ outstanding payments in Turkey.
 For the protection of rights and the security of debt collection, it’s crucial to carry out these processes accurately and effectively.

-When it comes to football player debts, at times footballers can be faced with a challenging decision to resolve issues with their club.
+When it comes to football player’s receivables, at times footballers can be faced with a challenging decision to resolve issues with their club.
 At this point, footballers may be forced to sign waivers containing provisions they don’t agree with.
-Releases often involve footballers partially or fully renouncing their overdue debts.
+Releases often involve footballers partially or fully renouncing their overdue receivables.

-Following the removal of the exclusive jurisdiction of the Turkish Football Federation Dispute Resolution Board (DRC) and the TFF Arbitration Board by the Constitutional Court decision, footballer’s debts can now be taken to general courts.
-This development has made it possible for footballers to reclaim debts they had waived through releases.
+Following the removal of the exclusive jurisdiction of the Turkish Football Federation Dispute Resolution Board (DRC) and the TFF Arbitration Board by the Constitutional Court decision, disputes about footballer’s receivables in Turkey can now be taken to general courts.
+This development has made it possible for footballers to reclaim debts they had waived through releases in Turkey.

 Based on the results of lawsuits opened in general courts and the decisions of the Court of Cassation, footballers who were forced to waive their debts through forced releases can now have the opportunity to reclaim their past debts by nullifying these releases.

-The debt collection process for footballer’s debts can sometimes require tough legal decisions.
+The debt collection process for footballer’s receivables in Turkey can sometimes require tough legal decisions.
 Lawsuits opened in general courts for footballers who were forced to waive their debts through releases offer a significant opportunity for justice to prevail and for past debts to be reclaimed.

 LEGAL NATURE AND VALIDITY CONDITIONS OF THE RELEASE AGREEMENT TERMINATING THE PROFESSIONAL FOOTBALL PLAYER’S CONTRACT